What is a Fun Palace?

 Local : Ideally a Fun Palace is by local people for local people – perhaps a group of neighbours, a residents association, some friends getting together, or strangers who have decided to join up to create a local Fun Palace.
 If you are a venue, building or organisation, ‘local’ might mean your staff, the night cleaners, businesses nearby.
 It also means those people who live close but never visit, because they don’t think it is for them.
 If you’re making a Fun Palace, we’d say don’t produce something ‘for’ those people, hoping they will come, instead hand your space over and let them decide what to do.
 Pretty soon they’ll feel they own it.
 For TwoCan’s Fun Palace in Gloucester it meant working with the homeless person who slept in the doorway of their Fun Palace space – he joined in and it was his Fun Palace too.

-For all ages : It’s often easier to think up activities for kids, especially around crafts and tech.
+For all ages : It’s often easier to think up activities for kids, especially around crafts, tech and sport.
 What about the 17 year old who doesn’t consider themselves a kid?
-What about the 75 year old who never gets to play?
+What about the 75 year old who was a netball star never gets to play these days?
 Can we make our Fun Palaces for everyone?
 We also welcome children and young people as Makers in their own right, Arc Stockton’s 2016 Fun Palace was run by their young people’s group, as was Morden Hall Park’s Fun Palace at their National Trust property in 2017.